 - Making and Meaning in Ancient Greek Art

 - Making and Meaning in Ancient Roman Art

 - The Transformation of the Roman Mediterranean

 Teaching & assessment

-The Research Training in Classics module is not assessed, but attendance is compulsory.
+The Research Training in Classical Art and Archaeology module is not assessed, but attendance is compulsory.

 Part-time students will take two taught modules in their first year, and a third taught module plus dissertation in their second year.
 Each of these elements will normally be examined in the year in which it is taken.